Curriculum

 The Module provides insight into the basic techniques and concepts in physics related to extreme electromagnetic fields.
 Their relevance to nowadays applications will be discussed in addition.
 The Module also introduces the basic interaction processes of high-energy photon and particle beams with matter, including recent developments of high intensity radiation sources, such as free electron lasers and modern particle accelerators.
 Experimental methods and the related theoretical description will be reviewed in great detail.

-• Attosecond laser physics (Pfeiffer)
+• Attosecond Laser Physics (Pfeiffer)

 Content